 - Poor boundaries – Imaginary lines of self-protection may be too weak or too rigid

-- Overreacting – Inability to recognize the opinions of others and becoming defensive
+- Overreacting – Unable to recognize the opinions of others and becoming defensive

-- Caretaking – Going beyond empathy/sympathy and needing the fix peoples’ problems
+- Caretaking – Going beyond empathy/sympathy and needing to fix people’s problems

 - Control – Needing others to behave in specific ways to make yourself feel safe